gabrieltempass/abtester/README.md

 ## Contact

-If you would like to provide feedback, learn more about abtester, or anything else, send an email to <contact@abtester.app>.
+If you would like to provide feedback, learn more about abtester, or anything else, please send an email to <contact@abtester.app>.